konradld/konradld.github.io/_research/publication-saturated-bayesian.md

 ---
-title: "Bayesian Indicator-Saturated Regression for Climate Policy Evaluation"
+title: "Bayesian Indicator-Saturated Regression"
 collection: research
-category: workingpaper
+category: manuscripts
 permalink: /publication/2024-saturated-bayesian
 excerpt: 'We introduce a maximally flexible Bayesian method for detecting structural breaks in panel data with applications in climate policy.'
 authors: "Konrad, L.D., [Vashold, L.](https://www.vashold.eu/), Crespo Cuaresma, J."
-date: 2026-03-05
+date: 2026-026-08
-venue: 'Conditional Accept at The Econometrics Journal'
+venue: 'Forthcoming in the Econometrics Journal'
 paperurl: 'https://arxiv.org/abs/2603.04997'
 repo_url: 'https://github.com/konradld/EctJ_climate_policy_breaks'
 bibtexurl: '/bib/saturated-bayesian.txt'
-citation: 'Konrad, L.D., Vashold, L., Crespo Cuaresma, J. (2026). &quot;Bayesian Indicator-Saturated Regression for Climate Policy Evaluation&quot; <i>arXiv</i>.'
+citation: 'Konrad, L.D., Vashold, L., Crespo Cuaresma, J. (2026). &quot;Bayesian Indicator-Saturated Regression&quot; <i>arXiv</i>.'
 ---
 **Abstract:** Structural break identification methods are an important tool for evaluating the effectiveness of climate change mitigation policies.
 In this paper, we introduce a unified probabilistic framework for detecting structural breaks with unknown timing and arbitrary sequence in longitudinal data.
 The proposed Bayesian setup uses indicator-saturated regression and a spike-and-slab prior with an inverse-moment density as the slab component to ensure model selection consistency.
 Simulation results show that the method outperforms comparable frequentist approaches, particularly in environments with a high probability of structural breaks.
 We apply the framework to identify and evaluate the effects of climate policies in the European road transport sector.